— 16 min read

 An issue doesn’t present in isolation on a project, and neither should its corresponding RFI.
 Wrap the question lightly in the sort of augmenting detail that brings complete clarity to the RFI.

 Project managers can then review the RFI in real time and notify the necessary individuals all with a few clicks and swipes from their mobile devices.
-By ensuring that everyone has real time access to RFIs along with pictures of the request or problematic areas, construction firms reduce the time and manpower associated with this necessary component of the building process, ultimately saving time and money.
+When everyone has real-time access to RFIs along with pictures of the request or problematic areas, construction firms can reduce the time and manpower associated with this necessary component of the building process.

-Once you receive a response, the right software solution will archive all the activity involved around it, and if needed, help you to initiate a change order and manage the intricate processes that evolve from there.
-Use technology to take the menial out of the process and allow yourself more time to plan ahead for future issues.
+And once a response is received, the right software solution will archive all the activity involved around it, and if needed, help initiate a change order and manage the intricate processes that evolve from there.
+Using technology to take the "menial" out of the process and allows for more time to plan ahead for future issues.

 Read the contract thoroughly to understand what qualifies as an RFI and what does not according to the agreement.
 Many RFIs are already answered within the original contract documents.